 SUBSTANCE ABUSE AND MENTAL HEALTH SERVICES ADMINISTRATION (SAMHSA)

-ADDED ON MARCH 25, 2023: SAMHSA has issued a funding opportunity to transform community behavioral health systems and provide comprehensive, coordinated behavioral health care by (a) enhancing and improving CCBHCs that meet the CCBHC Certification Criteria; (b) providing a comprehensive range of outreach, screening, assessment, treatment, care coordination, and recovery supports based on a needs assessment with fidelity to the CCBHC Certification Criteria; and (c) supporting recovery from mental illness and/or substance use disorders by providing access to high-quality mental health and substance use services, regardless of an individual’s ability to pay.
-Over $61.8 million is being made available through this funding opportunity with award ceilings of $1,000,000.
-Proposals are due on May 22, 2023.
-To download the synopsis, click here.
-To download the entire funding opportunity, click here.
+ADDED ON DECEMBER 11, 2025: SAMHSA has issued a funding forecast to transform community behavioral health systems so they can provide comprehensive and coordinated behavioral health care by: (1) assisting organizations in the planning for the development and implementation of a new CCBHC that meets the CCBHC Certification Criteria; (2) providing a comprehensive range of outreach, screening, assessment, treatment, care coordination, and recovery supports based on a needs assessment that aligns with the CCBHC Certification Criteria; and, (3) supporting recovery from mental illness and/or substance use disorders (SUDs) by providing access to high-quality mental health and SUD services, regardless of an individual’s ability to pay.
+The intent of CCBHC-PI is to fund newly established CCBHCs. $95,000,000 is being made available under this funding opportunity.
+The anticipated post date is March 31, 2026.
+To download this funding forecast, click here.

 TEMPORARY ASSISTANCE FOR NEEDY FAMILIES (TANF)